18 Top-Rated Day Trips from San Luis Obispo, CA

 Vine-covered rolling hills enclose this rural community in the Lompoc Valley, offering a peaceful escape in the country (about a one-hour drive from San Luis Obispo).
 In the Old Town, tourists can shop at artisan boutiques and admire vibrant murals depicting historical scenes.

 Not to be missed, La Purisima Mission in Lompoc is the best-preserved mission in California with extensively restored buildings that date to 1787.
-The 2,000-acre mission property includes hiking paths, horseback riding trails, and a Visitor Center.
+The 2,000-acre mission property includes hiking paths and horseback riding trails, as well as a gift shop and visitor center.

 An easy 10-mile biking route begins in the Old Town of Lompoc and leads to the Pacific Ocean at Ocean Beach Park & Estuary, a prime spot for beach walks and bird-watching.
 However, the beach is closed from March through September during the Snowy Plover nesting season.